martindstone/mdtest/README.md

-## Zoom User ID
+## Find Your Zoom User ID

-Zoom User ID
+There are two ways to find your Zoom user ID.

-To find your User ID - this is not easy.
-There are two ways to find this ID.
-Using Zoom’s Developer APIs online here:
+### 1. Using Zoom’s Developer APIs online:

 [https://zoom-test-bed.docs.stoplight.io/api-reference/zoom-api/users/users](https://zoom-test-bed.docs.stoplight.io/api-reference/zoom-api/users/users)

 To use Zoom’s Developer APIs, you will need to generate an OAuth key.
 Once you have your oauth key, you can use it to List Users.

 Open the OAuth app in your account.